shremoes/marascripts/README.md

 These scripts do most of the simple non HTML/canvas games, and pet dailies, automatically.

 * [Simple Dailies](https://github.com/marascript/userscripts/raw/master/scripts/simpleDailies.js)
-  > Automatically does most all dailies around the site.
+  > Automatically does most all dailies around the site, you still need to go to the game.
   > ##### **KNOWN ISSUES**
   > * Still missing a couple.